dr3/connected-react-router/README.md

-# Fork - Disable Query Injection
+# Fork - @dr3/connected-react-router

-## This is a fork of https://github.com/supasate/connected-react-router which includes the following 2 changes.
+### This is a fork of https://github.com/supasate/connected-react-router which includes the following 2 changes.

-Change 1, which disables query injection if one has already been set up.
+- Change 1, which disables query injection if one has already been set up.
 Its code can be found here https://github.com/supasate/connected-react-router/pull/396.

-Change 2, which adds a prop to stop the initial location pop.
+- Change 2, which adds a prop to stop the initial location pop.
 Its code can be found here https://github.com/supasate/connected-react-router/pull/398

 These changes are published `@dr3/connected-react-router` version `6.9.0`